 In particular, order fulfillment does not necessarily need to be accomplished as the last part of the supply chain.
 But, what are the alternatives, you may ask?
 Well, products may arrive at a customer’s door, either directly from a vendor or from a dark store.
 The dark store adds an extra stop to the journey.
 But, since competition — in commodities, at least — seems to be on the rise, online retailers have no choice but to offer shipment to customers, directly.

 Removing the extra stop to the dark store, businesses opt for a faster delivery system, through their own fleet of delivery trucks.
 They will need to manage this fleet and extra staff, to say the least.
 And that’s where Veturilo may come in handy.
-Easy and affordable, it solves a host of fleet management problems, like a champ.
+Easy and affordable, it solves a host of vehicle management problems, like a champ.

 What will it be, then?